You are here

 Distinguishing Characteristics

-Under direct supervision, learns and performs a variety of routine office support functions; such as copying materials and filing documents in a filing system, posting records, answering telephones, and/or receiving visitors, and distributing mail and other office materials.
-Public and departmental contact role is limited in scope.
+Under close supervision, learns and performs a variety of routine office support functions, such as copying and scanning materials and filing documents (electronic and/or hardcopy) in a filing system, posting records, answering telephones, distributing mail and other office materials, and/or receiving and checking in visitors.
+Work is regularly reviewed to verify compliance with policies, procedures, or standards.

 Typical Work